What if I told you that you could bake delicious chocolate cookies with only 25 ingredients AND 4 ingredients?

 Pumpkin is a magical ingredient that will stay soft when baked, and is very mild in flavor.
 In this recipes. , it replaces the need for that you’d find in most other

-These are on the slightly bitter side, which makes them similar to a semi-sweet flavor.
-I don’t like , but I really enjoy these cookies!
+These are on the slightly bitter side, which makes them similar to a dark flavor.
+I don’t love , but I really enjoy these cookies!
 To me, they have the perfect sweetness.

 I use substitute to sweeten these cookies.
 If you only have regular , you can definitely use that, but these cookies will be much higher calorie in that case.

-Add the ), and to a large bowl.
-No need to separate the wet and dry ingredients in this one! , pumpkin, (or other
+Add all of the cookie ingredients to a large bowl and mix it up with a silicone spatula until chocolate cookie dough forms.
+No need to separate the wet and dry ingredients in this one!

 A small is roughly equal to 2 teaspoons, so if you do not have a scoop scoop, you can measure it that way.
 All in all, you should be able to create about 30 balls from your .

-You do not need to completely flatten the cookies, but they will not spread a ton once baked, so we do not want them to be completely round.
+You do not need to completely flatten the cookies, but they will not spread a ton once baked, so if we left them as dough balls we would not have cookies at the end.

-Bake the cookies at 350 degrees for 10 minutes, then let the cookies cool for 10-15 minutes.
+Bake the cookies at 350 degrees for 15 minutes, then remove from the oven and let them cool completely, about 30 minutes.

-If you were to try to eat one of these directly out of the oven, it will likely fall apart on you.
+If you were to try to eat one of these directly out of the oven, it will likely fall apart on you because they will be quite soft.
 By letting the cookies cool completely, you are also allowing them time to set and firm up inside.

 Whether you’re in search of more , high protein cookies, or no-bake cookies, there’s a here on my blog for you.
 Here are some of my favorites: